Pythm/ad-Lightwand/README.md

 3. **Define the Path**: Specify the path to your custom translation file using the configuration option: `language_file`.

 #### Customizing Event Listeners:
-- Within the `translation.json`, you can also specify different events for the app to listen to, rather than relying on the default "MODE_CHANGE" event.
+- Within the `translation.json`, you can also specify a different event for the app to listen to, rather than relying on the default "MODE_CHANGE" event.

 #### Setting Language Preferences:
 - Set your preferred language by configuring the `lightwand_language`.
 Available options include `"en"` as default for English and `"de"` for German.
 Ensure that these values match those defined in your example file.